jeffpar/pcjs.v1/devices/pdp11/machine/1170/panel/debugger/README.md

 Toggle-Ins
 ----------

-As DEC explains in its [PDP-11/70 Maintenance Service Guide](http://archive.pcjs.org/pubs/dec/pdp11/1170/PDP1170_Maintenance_Service_Guide_Apr88.pdf), Chapter 4: "There are several useful toggle-ins that are probably not very well known."
-Excerpts are listed below.
+As DEC notes in the [PDP-11/70 Maintenance Service Guide](http://archive.pcjs.org/pubs/dec/pdp11/1170/PDP1170_Maintenance_Service_Guide_Apr88.pdf), Chapter 4: "There are several useful toggle-ins that are probably not very well known."
+Excerpts are provided below.

 ### Memory Management